elegant-h2020/ELEGANT-Planner/ocludify_ML_gnns/README.md

       a. count the LLVM instructions
       b. measure the execution time

+   > * Some extra information concerning **GSIZE**.
+   > **GSIZE** is the quantity which controls the length of the vectors, whether is output, or input.
+   > In OpenCL, InputByte and OutputByte arise from the gsize in a deterministic manner.

 [^1]: You can check [oclude's](https://github.com/zehanort/oclude) github page for more information.